Helmy2/CleanEntry/README.md

 CleanEntry: A KMP Case Study
 CleanEntry is a Kotlin Multiplatform (KMP) application built to demonstrate a modern, scalable, and maintainable app architecture.
-It serves as a case study for implementing Clean Architecture principles with an MVI (Model-View-Intent) pattern, sharing logic and UI across Android, iOS, and Desktop.
+It serves as a case study for implementing Clean Architecture principles with an MVI (Model-View-Intent) pattern, sharing logic and UI across Android, iOS, Desktop, and Web (via Kotlin/WasmJs).

 The project features a complete user authentication flow, including: